metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_collection_v2_manifest.md

 page_title: "k8s_couchbase_com_couchbase_collection_v2_manifest Data Source - terraform-provider-k8s"
 subcategory: "couchbase.com"
 description: |-
-  CouchbaseCollection represent the finest grained size of data storage in Couchbase.Collections contain all documents and indexes in the system.
-Collections also formthe finest grain basis for role-based access control (RBAC) and cross-datacenterreplication (XDCR).
-In order to be considered by the Operator, every collectionmust be referenced by a 'CouchbaseScope' or 'CouchbaseScopeGroup' resource.
+  CouchbaseCollection represent the finest grained size of data storage in Couchbase.
+Collections contain all documents and indexes in the system.
+Collections also form the finest grain basis for role-based access control (RBAC) and cross-datacenter replication (XDCR).
+In order to be considered by the Operator, every collection must be referenced by a 'CouchbaseScope' or 'CouchbaseScopeGroup' resource.
 ---

 # k8s_couchbase_com_couchbase_collection_v2_manifest (Data Source)

-CouchbaseCollection represent the finest grained size of data storage in Couchbase.Collections contain all documents and indexes in the system.
-Collections also formthe finest grain basis for role-based access control (RBAC) and cross-datacenterreplication (XDCR).
-In order to be considered by the Operator, every collectionmust be referenced by a 'CouchbaseScope' or 'CouchbaseScopeGroup' resource.
+CouchbaseCollection represent the finest grained size of data storage in Couchbase.
+Collections contain all documents and indexes in the system.
+Collections also form the finest grain basis for role-based access control (RBAC) and cross-datacenter replication (XDCR).
+In order to be considered by the Operator, every collection must be referenced by a 'CouchbaseScope' or 'CouchbaseScopeGroup' resource.

 ## Example Usage